ngocusth/hicstuff/README.md

 ### Connecting the modules

 All the steps described here are handled automatically when running the `hicstuff pipeline`.
-But if you want to connect the different modules manually, the intermediate input and output files must be processed using light python scripting.
+But if you want to connect the different modules manually, the intermediate input and output files can be processed using some python scripting.

 #### Aligning the reads